cihai/cihai/README.rst

   In addition, the handling of variants will create new ways to discover and interpret CJK characters while using these datasets.

+* Asian encoding swiss army knife

+  Functions under the hood such as `cihai.conversion`_ are tested across python implementations to handle a growing assortment of Asian encodings.

 Quick links
 -----------